We get commissions for purchases made from our affiliates through links in this article. Learn More.

 Lab-grown diamonds can be a less expensive alternative to natural diamonds, but don’t retain any resale value and often cannot be resold.
 Natural diamonds, on the other hand, retain some resale value and prestige and can be resold for at least some of their purchase price.

 If you go the lab-grown diamond route, we recommend a reliable vendor like James Allen, where you can be assured of the diamond’s quality, IGI certificate, and a competitive price.
+Another company worth checking out is Clean Origin.
+They specialize in lab-created diamonds and have an inventory full of great diamonds to choose from.
 In general, lab-created diamonds should be sold at significantly less than a comparable natural diamond with the same carat weight, color, and clarity.

 As well as being created by natural processes in the Earth, diamonds can also be man-made in a laboratory.
 These are known as lab diamonds, and can also be referred to as lab-grown diamonds, synthetic diamonds, artificial diamonds, cultivated diamonds or cultured diamonds.

 A fairly new phenomenon in the diamond world, lab diamonds offer some advantages to natural, Earth-grown diamonds.
 Some claim they are more ethical and sustainable.
 They are also significantly cheaper, giving shoppers an option to get a beautiful diamond on a smaller budget.

 While lab-created diamonds are not the greatest choice in terms of value, as we explain in this article, it can’t be denied that they are just as beautiful as natural diamonds.

 Read on and we’ll elaborate just how these synthetic diamonds are created.